Registration Information FAQs

 Students preparing to register for classes need to first seek the guidance of their academic advisors.

-Q. When do new student spring admits register?
+Q. When do new student fall admits register?

-Beginning Monday, November 25, new student spring admits can begin to register for classes.
+Beginning Monday, July 14, new student fall admits can begin to register for classes.

 Q. What is a hold?